-Pegasus Gold Australia Pty Ltd. and earlier owners did extensive metallurgical testing from 1988 to 1995 to develop a process flowsheet for recovering gold from low-grade extremely hard rock.
+Pegasus and earlier owners did extensive metallurgical testing from 1988 to 1995 to develop a process flowsheet for recovering gold from low-grade extremely hard rock.
 The treatment route, based on the metallurgical studies, was engineered to provide for the recovery of a sulfide flotation concentrate which was subsequently reground and leached in a concentrate leach circuit.
 Flotation tailings were leached in a separate CIL circuit.

-The designed process flowsheet for the Mt.
+The historic design process flowsheet for the Mt.
 Todd Project is given in FIGURE 6-2.
 A brief description of the major unit operations is as follows: